by John Clayson

 ♦ born 25/5/1879; entered service -/10/1898; paid £3 10s per week

-Arthur Chalkley (see the item on his retirement in the next section)
+Arthur Chalkley (see the item on his retirement in a following section)

 ♦ born 6/6/1877; entered service 23/3/1892; paid £3 10s per week